 - Magnetic effect of electric current – Concept of the magnetic field - Oersted’s experiment – Biot-Savart law Magnetic field due to an infinitely long current carrying straight wire and circular coil – Tangent galvanometer – construction and working – Bar magnet as an equivalent solenoid – magnetic field lines.

-- Force on a moving charge in the uniform magnetic field and electric field – cyclotron – Force on current carrying conductor in a uniform magnetic field – Forces between two parallel current carrying conductors - definition of ampere.
+- Force on a moving charge in the uniform magnetic field and electric field – cyclotron – Force on a current-carrying conductor in a uniform magnetic field – Forces between two parallel current-carrying conductors - definition of ampere.

 - Torque experienced by a current loop in a uniform magnetic field - moving coil galvanometer – conversion to ammeter and voltmeter – current loop as a magnetic dipole and its magnetic dipole moment - Magnetic dipole moment of a revolving electron.

 - Electromagnetic induction - Faraday’s law - induced emf and current - Lenz’s law.
 Self-induction - Mutual induction - self-inductance of a long solenoid - mutual inductance of two long solenoids.

 - Methods of inducing emf - (i) by changing magnetic induction (ii) by changing the area enclosed by the coil and (iii) by changing the orientation of the coil (quantitative treatment).

 - AC generator - commercial generator.
 (Single phase, three-phase).
 Eddy current - applications -transformer - long-distance transmission.

 - Alternating current - the measurement of AC - AC circuit with resistance - AC circuit with inductor - AC circuit with the capacitor - LCR series circuit - Resonance and Q - factor - power in AC circuits.